Open Positions

 Hillsdale Farmers’ Market is a year-round outdoor market held on Sundays.
 The market site address is 1405 SW Vermont St. Portland, OR 97219 (in the parking lot between Ida B Wells High School and Rieke Elementary School).
 Markets are weekly during the main season from the first Sunday in April through the last Sunday before Thanksgiving, and bi-weekly during the winter from December through March.
 The market is held in all weather, with very rare early closure or cancellation due to unsafe conditions, e.g., extreme heat, wind, or ice.

-Sunday is a required work day for the Community Relations Manager and is spent entirely outdoors, with canopy tents for shelter.
-Remaining work hours are flexible and largely remote (we do not have an office), though final newsletter editing and sending must be completed on Wednesdays.
-Social media activity occurs throughout the week.
+Sunday is a required work day for the Operations Manager and is spent entirely outdoors, with canopy tents for shelter.
+Remaining work hours are flexible and largely remote (we do not have an office), though token processing should ideally be done as early in the week as possible.
+The OM will be asked to store the main token bin and cash box in a secure location between markets; no-cash-value bins may be transferred to the truck as soon as token processing is completed.

 Required and Preferred Skills and Experience

-• Current driver’s license with clean driving record and no at-fault accidents in past 3 years required.
-Willingness to drive a large vehicle (17’ box truck) short distances.
+Current driver’s license with clean driving record and no at-fault accidents in past 3 years required.
+Willingness to drive a large vehicle (17’ box truck) short distances, and to park in tight spaces.
 Some personal vehicle travel is necessary for market errands.

 Required Training Post-Hire/Ongoing